-Leading physicians, researchers and students from Winship Cancer Institute of Emory University (Winship) will present their work at the 44th annual San Antonio Breast Cancer Symposium which will take place in San Antonio, Texas on Dec.
-7-10.
+Researchers from Winship Cancer Institute of Emory University will present abstracts and discuss their latest practice-changing work at the 45th San Antonio Breast Cancer Symposium in San Antonio, Dec.
+6-10, 2022.

 Co-sponsored by the American Association for Cancer Research and the Mays Cancer Center at UT Health San Antonio, the annual symposium brings together about 10,000 clinicians and scientists and is the largest scientific gathering on breast cancer research.

 "There are a number of practice-changing data being presented at the 2022 San Antonio Breast Cancer Symposium," said Kevin Kalinsky, MD, MS, director of the Glenn Family Breast Center at Winship.
 "The active research within the Glenn Family Breast Center is being well-represented in the various high-impact presentations at the meeting."